Freshwater monthly snapshot

 Groundwater levels and forecast

+Groundwater levels across the region were getting a bit low after a relatively dry winter, but they have responded to the rain of the past couple of months.
 They are currently at average levels for the time of year.
-The graph to the right shows the cycle since 2010 in an indicator well west of Christchurch.
+The graph below shows the cycle since 2010 in an indicator well west of Christchurch.

 Selwyn River/Waikirikiri flows

-The good news for the Selwyn River / Waikirikiri, particularly the lower part below Chamberlains Ford, is that groundwater levels are high and there are likely to be sustained good flows over summer.
-Groundwater has been recharged from a wet 2017 winter and a wet 2018 autumn and spring.
+The good news for the Selwyn River / Waikirikiri, particularly the lower part below Chamberlains Ford, is that groundwater levels are still above average and there are still sustaining reasonably flows for Coes Ford, although several hot weeks have shown the flows to be declining slowly since early January.

 The Selwyn River / Waikirikiri was high in late November (38-40 cumecs), following high rainfall, but flow has now ceased to flow under SH1.
 It is likely that the drying across the plains will continue for the remainder of the summer while the lower parts of the river will continue to flow.